nature-of-code/noc-syllabus-modules/module02-forces/README.md

 - Create pockets of air resistance / friction in a p5 sketch.
 Try using circles instead of rectangles, i.e. pockets of mud (or ice).
 What if you vary the strength (drag / friction coefficient) of each circle?
 What if you make some of them the opposite of drag—i.e., when you enter a given pocket you actually speed up instead of slow down?
 - Research a force not covered in class and implement it as a vector.
 - Use the concept of forces to visualize some input (Could be data, literal example would be use wind data and translate to a wind force in p5 (see: [The Wind Map](http://hint.fm/wind/)), but feel free to think more abstractly.)
 - Build a sketch that has both "Particles" and "Attractors".
 What if you make the Attractors invisible?
 Can you create a pattern / design from the trails of objects moving around attractors?
 This [p5.js coding challenge attraction video](https://thecodingtrain.com/challenges/56-attraction-and-repulsion-forces) and corresponding [attraction repulsion code example](https://editor.p5js.org/codingtrain/full/6WL2O4vq0) offers starting point.
-For inspiration, take a look at [Emily Webster's ‘The Abscissa Cycle’ from Nature of Code 2012](http://emilywebster.com/abscissa/) and [Laws of Attraction by Wipawe from Nature of Code 2016](https://wipaweeeeee.github.io/creativeCoding/lawsOfAttraction/index.html).
 - The paper [“Classification of Symmetry Groups for Planar n-Body Choreographies” by James Montaldi and Katrina Steckles](https://doi.org/10.1017/fms.2013.5) explores <em>choreographic</em> solutions to the <em>n</em>-body problem (defined as periodic motions of bodies following one another at regular intervals).
 Educator and artist Dan Gries created [an interactive demonstration of these choreographies](https://dangries.com/rectangleworld/demos/nBody).
 Try adding a third (or more!) body to [Example 2.8: Two Body](https://editor.p5js.org/natureofcode/sketches/cmj37xPCM) and experiment with setting initial positions and velocities.
-What choreographies can you achieve?</p>
+What choreographies can you achieve?

 ### Instructions